Can I Claim Loss of Earnings on My Personal Injury Claim?

 Claiming compensation is not about punishing the other party for causing you harm.
 Rather, it is about giving tangible recognition of your pain and suffering and making sure that you are protected financially from being penalised just because you had the misfortune to be the victim of another person’s actions.
+Instead, claim loss of earnings through The Compensation Experts.

 What Does Personal Injury Compensation Cover?